osita-sunday-nnyigide/Pras_Server/Pras_Server_C++/INSTALL.md

 -h (hydrogen)  enter yes to add hydrogen atoms or a dummy value to do otherwise -p (protonate) enter yes to protonate 20% of histidines or a dummy value to do otherwise -s (structure) enter yes to assign secondary structure elements or a dummy value to do otherwise

+OPTIONAL
+-o (output) enter your preferred output name to keep processed file when processing multiple files, otherwise it will
+            be named out.pdb and removed if you process another PDB -k (keep)   enter yes to keep the log file.
+All fixed PDBs will be mentioned by name in the log file so that you can identify the ones whose atoms were fixed.

+To understand this OPTIONAL flags, execute the shell.sh to process 713 PDBs.
+It has been programmed to name all the output files by PDB 4 letter code

 PLOTTING GRAPH